 We very much look forward to working with you.

-The purpose of each of the Steering Committees is to ensure that the future direction of Liverpool Hope Initial Teacher Education Programmes is driven by a focus on regional challenges and a drive to impact on pupil outcomes in all of our schools.
+The purpose of each of the Development Committees is to ensure that the future direction of Liverpool Hope Initial Teacher Education Programmes is driven by a focus on regional challenges and a drive to impact on pupil outcomes in all of our schools.
 The committees ensure that the needs of the partnership stakeholders are placed at the forefront of our shared vision for continuous improvement and creating an ambitious Hope Teacher workforce for the region.

-The role of the Chair and mentor representatives on each committee ensures that the future workforce requirements of the region’s schools and settings are gathered, collated and implemented as focussed actions for our training programmes.
+The role of the Chair and mentor representatives on each committee ensures that the future workforce requirements of the region’s schools and settings are gathered, collated and implemented as focused actions for our training programmes.
 This occurs through the committees direct involvement in the self-evaluation and improvement planning process.

 The Committees will do this by: